laktek/punch2/README.md

 ### TODO

-* CSS Transpile / Browserlist config
 * Sourcemap for css and JS
 * Support for db indexes
-* Option to provide direct sql query
 * auto-redirect www to host
 * on-demand rendering [~]
   - write rendered resources to disk
+* Content API config (CORS, auth, block endpoints)
 * ability to import .ts files directly in script tags
 * Publish to JSR (so it can be imported for customization)
 * punch upgrade command